CalculatedContent/WeightWatcher/README.md

 ![ESD](ESD-plots.png)

 ### Detecting OverTraining
+Note: This is experimental but we have seen some success here

 Weightwatcher can detect the signatures of overtraining in specific layers of a pre/trained Deep Neural Networks.

 #### Early stopping